-gStore is a graph database engine for managing large graph-structured data, which is open-source and targets at Linux.
-This project is written in C++, with the help of some libraries such as readline, antlr, and so on.
-Only source tarballs are provided currently, which means you have to compile the source code if you want to use gStore.
+Gstore System(also called gStore) is a graph database engine for managing large graph-structured data, which is open-source and targets at Linux operation systems.
+The whole project is written in C++, with the help of some libraries such as readline, antlr, and so on.
+Only source tarballs are provided currently, which means you have to compile the source code if you want to use our system.

 The formal experiment result is in Experiment.